Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Guests shortcut grass to reach decks and hot tubs.
 Compaction near root plates shows up as thin turf before canopy stress is obvious.
 Match spongy bands with root plate firmness and delay heavy furniture on the same line until firmness returns.

 Needles, twigs, and ladder fuels along edges that were snowy in March still matter once green-up advances.
 A late-May pass supports wildfire mitigation without waiting for smoke on the horizon.
-Pull mulch back from root flares until bark can breathe; volcano mulch against trunks is common where caretakers added a little more each fall.
+Pull mulch back from root flares until bark can breathe.
+Pair fuel work with our fine fuel spring pass guide when you want a walking order.

 • Prune clearance before daily summer traffic fixes paths in turf.